JasperHof/JasperHof.github.io/_docs/technical.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-# Technical details
+# Technical details of LDAK-KVIK

 **LDAK-KVIK** has two steps when used for single-SNP association analysis, and three steps when used for both single-SNP and gene-based association analysis.
-Below, we describe the LDAK-KVIK algorithm for each step, and detail the input options.
+Below, we summarize the LDAK-KVIK algorithm for each step.
+For an extensive overview of the LDAK-KVIK algorithm, we refer to the LDAK-KVIK publication (preprint soon online).

 ---